 Less than 15 minutes later that fish was served to me on a plate.
 It doesn’t get any fresher than that.
 Every single bite of that ceviche was so fresh and tender, it practically melted in my mouth.
 The ceviche was accompanied by sweet potato and corn which is a traditional Peruvian dish.

-This recipe is entirely guilt-free and full of nutritious ingredients.
-Serve it as an appetizer or as an entree.
-This dish is very light.
-So, if you want to beef it up a little bit you could serve it Peruvian style with corn and sweet potato.
+Ceviche is very light.
+So, if you want to beef it up a little bit to make it an entree you could serve it Peruvian style with a side of corn and sweet potato.
+You can add a side of rice.
 You could also add more fresh veggies like bell peppers and serve it with tortilla chips.
-Personally, I like it to eat it as is because it is so darn delicious on its own!
+Personally, I like to eat it as is because it is so darn delicious on its own!

 - 1/2 red onion